 Grilled corn on the cob is my summer go-to recipe.
 It is quick, easy, and beyond delicious.
 This amazing recipe is a grilled corn on the cob recipe without the husks and without foil and without soaking them in water first!

-Not a steak fan?
-Try our Easy Grilled Salmon Kale Salad with Honey Lemon Vinaigrette, flaky grilled Alaskan salmon served over a bed of tender sweet kale greens.
+Looking for something to serve this corn on the cob with?
+Try our Easy Grilled Salmon Kale Salad with Honey Lemon Vinaigrette, flaky grilled Alaskan salmon served over a bed of tender sweet kale greens or our tried and true Grilled Salmon.
 Perfect with your grilled corn!

 I used to always boil my corn.
 It was really good, but there is nothing as delicious as that smoky char-grilled flavor of corn on the cob on the grill.